evandroforks/StringReverseRestfull/README.md

    1. Hit next until finish
    1. Also on the Servers' tab/view, right click on the created server and select `Properties`
    1. Now, select the button `Switch Location` and then `Apply and Close`
-1. Also on the Server's tab/view, double click on the recent created server.
+1. Also, on the Server's tab/view, double click on the recent created server.
    1. On the opened page, select `Use Tomcat installation (takes control of Tomcat installation)` under `Server Locations`
    1. Press `Ctrl+S` to save the changes and close the page